MagdalenaPabis/Analiza_sklepu_na_Redbubble-Redbubble_shop_analysis/README.md

 Let’s start by looking at the customers, as a particular issue has been raised here.

-Problem: correctly identifying my audience.
+Problem: correctly identifying the audience.

 On Redbubble, artists ‘like’ each other’s work purely out of a desire to help others, so that their shops can grow and attract more visitors.
 The problem arises because people who have no intention of buying the products in the first place visit artists’ shops and add their artwork to their favourites.
 As an artist, I’m therefore turning to my analytical self to address this issue.